Las Vegas Sands: Alleged anti-bribery violations

-In March 2013, the New York Times reported that the Las Vegas Sands Corporation had informed the U.S. Securities and Exchange Commission that the Corporation likely violated federal law against the bribery of foreign officials.
+In March 2013, the New York Times reported that the Las Vegas Sands Corp. had informed the U.S. Securities and Exchange Commission that the company likely violated federal law against the bribery of foreign officials.
 The Company disputed these reports, stating in a press release:The company did not report any violations of the anti-bribery provisions of the FCPA, and it said news reports stating otherwise, such as the headline in today's New York Times which described the matter by saying 'Casino Says it Likely Cheated,' are both inflammatory and defamatory...in [the Company's] preliminary findings the company's Audit Committee had advised that there were 'likely violations' of the books and records and internal controls provisions (i.e. 'accounting provisions') of the FCPA.
 A potential violation of the accounting provisions could range anywhere from a single transaction recorded incorrectly to other errors in the accounting records.
 The company said it will vigorously defend itself against that type of uninformed and misleading reporting.

 Legal issues

 On May 31, 2016, Sands reached a financial settlement with former Sands China president Steve Jacobs, who sued the company in 2010 for breach of contract and wrongful termination.
 Terms of the settlement were not disclosed, but the Wall Street Journal reported that the company paid Jacobs more than $75 million.
-Jacobs had claimed he was dismissed for "blowing the whistle on improprieties" in Macau, including Jacobs’ allegations that Adelson had instructed him to investigate senior Macau officials' potentially damaging financial and business information to use as leverage in future regulatory discussions.
+Jacobs had claimed he was dismissed for "blowing the whistle on improprieties" in Macau, including Jacobs' allegations that Adelson had instructed him to investigate senior Macau officials' potentially damaging financial and business information to use as leverage in future regulatory discussions.
 Adelson denied these allegations, characterizing Jacobs as a disgruntled ex-employee.

 On March 14, 2019, Sands reached a financial settlement with Hong Kong businessman Richard Suen for an undisclosed amount after having sued Las Vegas Sands for the third time, arguing he was owed $347 million by the Company, who countered with $3.76 million.
 Terms of the settlement were not disclosed, but Sands attorney Richard Sauber said the parties had reached an "amicable settlement and resolution."
 Suen had successfully sued Sands twice in 2004 with the claim that he had been promised a $5 million success fee and 2% of Sands' profits from its operations in Macau in exchange for helping to obtain a Macau casino concession.
 The trials resulted in awards of $44 million and $70 million, respectively.

 In June 2021, the Company was sued in a Macau court by Asian American Entertainment Corporation, who alleged entitlement to $70 million in Las Vegas Sands' profits in Macau as the company began operating there in 2002.

 Prior to the November 2022 elections, Las Vegas Sands conducted a petition drive in Florida, spending $49.5 million to amend the State's Constitution to expand casino gambling.
 The state of Florida is investigating evidence of potentially fraudulent signatures collected during this event.